-In order to start an exequatur procedure in the Netherlands, a (Dutch) lawyer must submit a petition to the Dutch court.
-In these exequatur proceedings, the court tests the foreign judgment against a number of general principles of law and calls on the losing party to be heard.
+In order to start exequatur proceedings in the Netherlands, a duly licensed lawyer must submit a petition to the Dutch court.
+In these exequatur proceedings, the District Court reviews the foreign judgment against a number of general principles of law and calls on the losing party to be heard.

-Only after the leave, foreign judgment can be enforced in the Netherlands.
+Only after the leave is obtained can the foreign judgment be enforced in the Netherlands.

 Bekijk hoe VIOTTA u kan helpen.

-The European Enforcement Title (EET) as a replacement for the exequatur procedure
+The European Enforcement Title (EET) as a replacement for the exequatur proceedings

-The EET Regulation offers EU member states the option of already certifying a foreign judgment.
+The EET Regulation offers EU Member States the option of certifying a foreign judgment in advance.
 An EET-certified judgment can be enforced in all Member States of the European Union.

-In that case, starting an exequatur procedure is no longer necessary.
+In that case, it is no longer necessary to initiate exequatur proceedings.
 The court will only issue an EET certificate at the request of the claimant.
-He first determines on the basis of the EET Order whether the decision qualifies for certification as an EET judgment.
+It will first use the EET Order to determine whether the decision qualifies for certification as an EET judgment.
 In doing so, the court will look at the way in which the summons was served.

-If the procedure meets all the criteria, an EET-certified judgment can be issued and enforced in all EU Member States.
+If the proceedings meet all the criteria, an EET-certified judgment can be issued and enforced in all EU Member States.

 European Payment Order Procedure (EBB)

-A lawyer can request the Dutch court for an EEB.
-A condition for granting such a request is that the claim to which the request relates concerns an undisputed and due and payable monetary claim.
+A lawyer can apply to The District Court of The Hague for a European Payment Order.
+A condition for allowing such a request is that the claim to which the request relates must involve an undisputed monetary claim that is due and payable.

-If the claim is disputed by the debtor and/or the claim is not yet due and payable at the time the application is submitted, the court will therefore reject the EEB application.
-At that time, a normal collection procedure can always be started.
+If the claim is disputed by the debtor and/or the claim is not yet due and payable when the application is submitted, the District Court will reject the EPO application.
+Normal collection proceedings can always be started at that time.

-The route to be followed for collecting a foreign judgment in the Netherlands depends on the country in which the foreign judgment was rendered.
-A judgment from one of the EU member states is relatively easy to enforce in the Netherlands.
+The route to be followed for enforcing a foreign judgment in the Netherlands depends on the country in which the foreign judgment was rendered.
+A judgment from one of the EU Member States is relatively easy to enforce in the Netherlands.

-If the judgment has been rendered outside an EU Member State, an exequatur procedure will in principle have to be initiated.
+Generally speaking, if the judgment in question was rendered outside an EU Member State, exequatur proceedings will have to be initiated.

-VIOTTA’s lawyers are specialized in the enforcement of foreign judgments in the Netherlands.
-At VIOTTA, we don’t like unpleasant surprises.
-We are always clear in our communication and transparent about the expected costs.
+VIOTTA’s lawyers specialize in the enforcement of foreign judgments in the Netherlands.
+At VIOTTA, you will not be faced with any unpleasant surprises.
+We are always clear in our communication and transparent about costs.

 Do you want to get in contact with VIOTTA?